 Camargo Club - 17th - par 5 - 521 yards - par 5

-Seth Raynor’s Camargo Club in Cincinnati has a beautiful par 5 road hole.
+Seth Raynor’s Camargo Club in Cincinnati has a par 5 road hole that is missing much of its original luster.
 A good tee shot cuts the corner of the dogleg right that is guarded by bunkers.
+The 17th's green is a fraction of the size it was originally designed for, it should extend far to the left.

 The Course at Yale - 4th - 437 yards - par 4